I love to learn.

 As the troops of the north and south gather with their muskets and cannons the peace is broken.
 The ground shakes with the booming of the cannon and the fields echo with the volley of the guns.

 The battle plays out before your eyes, history sparks alive again and you are transported to November 28, 1864.

 Related Post: Carnton Plantation

-General Hood marches his 38,000 man Army up to Middle Tennessee to try and divide Sherman’s two generals sent to join forces there.
-Major General John Schofield 30,000 troops and General George Thomas who had 30,000 troops of his own.
+General Hood marches his 38,000-man Army up to Middle Tennessee to try and divide Sherman’s two generals sent to join forces there.
+Major General John Schofield had 30,000 troops and General George Thomas who had 30,000 troops of his own.

 General Hood’s Army of Tennessee once again stands off against the north taking a stand against Major General Schofield’s Union Army line.
 The smoke from the cannon fire fills the air in the little valley blocking your view momentarily.
 The cannon fires and you feel the booming in your chest and in your feet as it shakes the ground.
 Your mind imagines what it must have been like to live near this battle.
 To live in the Rippavilla Plantation not far from where you stand.
 Suddenly a crisp breeze blows and the smoke clears like a curtain being opened on the next act.
 Fallen soldiers pepper the once peaceful field.
 Troops march on… Children cover their ears as the cannon fires once again.
 So many lives lost.
 The estimate for this battle was 425 Union and 275 Confederate Casualties for this battle.

-This battlefield was listed as one of the most endangered by the Civil War Trust.
+This Battle of Spring Hill battlefield was listed as one of the most endangered by the Civil War Trust.
 To find out more information about this or other U.S. Civil War Battlefields and what you can do to save them go to